Previous | Next

-"Good."
-Bill responded with relief.
+"Good," Bill said with relief.
 "Are there any more topics you want to discuss?
 I'm rather enjoying this."

-"Probably not now," the chicken apologized, "but we will meet again."
+"Probably not now," Gyro apologized, "but we will meet again."

 "I know.
-So until then, have a great journey."
-The cog smiled.
-It was amazing to see how much he had changed since that last adventure.
+So, until then, have a great journey," the cog smiled.
+It was amazing to see how much he had changed since the last adventure.

 The father and son stood up to leave.
-The chairman rose and saluted Evina, which the duck also returned with a smile.
-He was glad that there was someone in this humongous tooniverse (other than Gyro) who cared for him and wouldn't judge him.
-How many others could look at him as a toon instead of a mysterious heroic figure or some peculiar artifact?
+The chairman rose and saluted them.
+Evina returned the salute with a smile.
+He was glad that there was someone in this humongous tooniverse, other than Gyro, who cared for him, wouldn't judge him, and understood his suffering at a personal level.
+How many others could look at him as a toon instead of a mysterious heroic figure or some peculiar exhibit?

 Evina agreed with him, but he smelled something as he approached the ship.
 It was the odor of cheese.

 As the hatch was opened, Glue Stick jerked his head to see them.
 He was sitting casually in the dark, watching some random film on one of the monitors with a slice of pizza in his hand.
-It looked like it wasn't the first piece because the place was a mess and there was trash lying around.
+It looked like it wasn't the first piece because the place was a mess, and there was already trash scattered around.

-The chicken looked noticeably distressed but surprisingly he did nothing but groan.
-The Gearlooses got into their seats and the hatches were sealed.
+Gyro looked noticeably distressed, but surprisingly, he did nothing but groan.
+The Gearlooses got into their seats, and the hatches were sealed.
 The helper looked like it was pleading with Gyro that it was innocent and had nothing to do with the horse's behavior.